anoma/namada-interface/specs/interface/shielded-transfers.md

 This process can be further optimized:

-- Anoma CLI already does caching of fetched transfers, so that logic can be ru-used by providing virtual filesystem (for example [memfs](https://github.com/streamich/memfs#readme)) implementation to Rust:
+- Namada CLI already does caching of fetched transfers, so that logic can be ru-used by providing virtual filesystem (for example [memfs](https://github.com/streamich/memfs#readme)) implementation to Rust:
 - Likely the scanning can already start parallel while the fetching is running and if a sufficient amount of notes are found in scanning the fetching could be terminated.

-## Relation to MASP/Anoma CLI
+## Relation to MASP/Namada CLI

 The feature set and logic between the CLI and the web client should be the same.
 There are however a few differences in how they work, they are listed here: